Jimmy Carter: Naval career

 In 1952, Carter began an association with the Navy's fledgling nuclear submarine program, led by then-Captain Hyman G. Rickover.
 Rickover had high standards, and Carter later said that, next to his parents, Rickover had the greatest influence on his life.
 Carter was sent to the Naval Reactors Branch of the Atomic Energy Commission in Washington, D.C., for three-month temporary duty, while Rosalynn moved with their children to Schenectady, New York.

 On December 12, 1952, an accident with the experimental NRX reactor at Atomic Energy of Canada's Chalk River Laboratories caused a partial meltdown.
 Carter was ordered to Chalk River to lead a U.S. maintenance crew to assist in the shutdown of the reactor.
 The painstaking process required each team member to don protective gear and be lowered individually into the reactor for 90 seconds at a time, limiting their exposure to radioactivity while they disassembled the crippled reactor.
-During and after his presidency, Carter said that his experience at Chalk River had shaped his views on atomic energy and led him to cease the development of a neutron bomb.
+Carter's job, according to the CBC's reporting, was to turn a single screw, but even such limited exposure to the very high radiation levels was dangerous.
+During and after his presidency, Carter said his experience at Chalk River had shaped his views on atomic energy and led him to cease the development of a neutron bomb.